 After twenty-five years of marriage, a husband sees in his wife's daily forgiveness a living picture of God's grace.
-In Christ, the Lord has forgiven their sins and, ine dat will welcome them into His throne room.
+In Christ, the Lord has forgiven their sins and will one day welcome them into His throne room.

 Eve blew it.
 Judas blew it.
 Peter and Paul blew it.
 When sin's deceit leaves you asking "What shall I do?", the answer is settled before the question is ever spoken—keep returning and clinging to Jesus, who is always there.